-Pre-existing conditions that can be aggravated: Neuropathy & traveling pain, heart conditions like tachycardia or irregular heartbeats, kidney problems, weak tendons, retinal problems
+Pre-existing conditions that can be aggravated: Neuropathy & traveling pain, heart conditions like tachycardia or irregular heartbeats, kidney problems, weak tendons, retinal problems, and depression.

 The FDA recently issued a warning on the antibiotics Fluoroquinolones saying that they can cause permanent nerve damage and neuropathy.
 This is on top of the warning the FDA issued on the same drugs back in 2008 about their potential to cause severe tendon damage, blinding retinal detachment and kidney failure.
 The FDA warns that these side effects can occur hours to weeks after exposure to fluoroquinolones and may potentially be permanent.

 Aside from the above, Fluoroquinolones can cause dangerous heart arrhythmias, according to this 2013 FDA warning: “Non-macrolides such as the fluoroquinolones have the potential for heart arryhythmias or other significant side effects that should be considered when choosing an antibacterial drug.”

 Pre-existing conditions that can be aggravated: Tachycardia, irregular heart rhythms or any existing heart conditions